caiwd/PCCNN/model/README.md

 3. Experiment_time(0) represents 1st experiment of ten-fold cross validation.

 4. 'A'~'F' represents dataset A ~ dataset F in the paper.

-If you have any questions, do not hesitate to contact me, my email address is caiweidon@qq.com.